 Misinformation about COVID-19 is still spreading almost as fast as the coronavirus itself.
-People are understandably anxious for news about how to stay safe amid the pandemic, but many are turning to a double-headed hydra of misinformation: social media and their immediate personal networks.
-Like the many-headed serpent in Greek mythology whose heads grew back as soon as they were cut off, much of the information shared on social media or among family and friends reappears almost as quickly as it’s debunked.
+People are understandably anxious for news about how to stay safe amid the pandemic, but many are turning to two fonts of misinformation: social media and their immediate personal networks.
+Much of the information shared on social media or among family and friends reappears almost as quickly as it is debunked.
 According to a survey by the Pew Research Center earlier this month, about half of U.S. adults have encountered false information about COVID-19.
 As the tagline on our News Literacy Matters website states, all information is not created equal, and this is especially true on social media where most posts have not been vetted or fact-checked.

 Here’s the good news: On March 15, seven social media platforms (Facebook, Microsoft, Google, Twitter, YouTube, Reddit and Linked-In) said they are stepping up their efforts to take down misinformation and connect people with reliable news.
 Although Facebook has come under intense criticism for failing to fact-check political ads, it is now removing posts that make false claims about COVID-19 cures and treatments that could harm people, and labeling content that has been proved false.
 It is also putting the latest information about the pandemic at the top of its 2.5 billion users’ news feeds through its COVID-19 Information Center, which directs people to health authorities like the World Health Organization and CDC.
 It’s too soon to say how effective these strategies will be, but some experts in this Verge article by Casey Newton think the backlash against tech companies is subsiding and that they are slowly rebuilding public trust in their platforms.